Additive manufacturing is often referred to as 3D printing, but is there a difference?

-The letter contents would be represented three-dimensionally – height, width and now also depth.
+The letter contents would be represented three-dimensionally – length (x), width (y) and now also height (z).

 This incremental layered approach to producing an item is exactly what 3D printing is all about, and it is increasingly pervasive.
-It is used to create objects smaller than the head of a pin, but also to build houses, car and aircraft components — even castles and bridges!
+It can be used to create objects smaller than the head of a pin, but also to build houses, car and aircraft components — even castles and bridges!

 ADDITIVE MANUFACTURING: THE BREAKDOWN